mbhynes/skelo/README.md

 ## Installation

-- Installation via the PyPI package using pip:
+- Install via the PyPI package using pip:
 ```python
 pip3 install skelo
 ```

 ## Quickstart

-As a quickstart, we can load and fit an `EloEsimator` (classifier) on some sample tennis data:
+As a quickstart, we can load and fit an `EloEstimator` (classifier) on some sample tennis data:
 ```python
 import numpy as np
 import pandas as pd